‘Dark day’: Congo rebels kill 2 health agents fighting Ebola

-JOHANNESBURG (AP) — Congo’s health minister calls it a “dark day” for everyone fighting the deadly Ebola outbreak after rebels shot and killed two medical agents with the Congolese army who had been assisting health officials.
+JOHANNESBURG (AP) — It is a “dark day” for everyone fighting the deadly Ebola outbreak after rebels shot and killed two medical agents with the Congolese army, Congo’s health minister announced late Saturday.

+This appears to be the first time health workers have been killed by rebels in this outbreak, which is taking place in what has been compared to a war zone.
+Multiple rebel groups are active in Congo’s far northeast.

-The statement late Saturday says Mai Mai rebels surged from the forest and opened fire on the unarmed agents with the army’s rapid intervention medical unit at an entrance to Butembo city.
+Mai Mai rebels surged from the forest and opened fire on the unarmed agents with the army’s rapid intervention medical unit at an entrance to Butembo city, the health ministry said.

-It is not immediately clear whether this is the first time health workers have been killed in this outbreak.
+The daytime attack appeared premeditated, with civilians present left unharmed, the statement said.
+The medical agents had been placed in “dangerous zones” to assist national border health officials.

 Most Read Nation & World Stories